 Do we use our time EFFECTIVELY to produce results?
 Or do we get a lot done because we are EFFICIENT?

-Let us explore some sensible time management strategies around managing our time and how these strategies impact getting results from our time.
+Let us explore some sensible time management strategies around managing our time and how these strategies impact getting the results we desire from our time.

 “I can get it done … just work HARDER” is not necessarily the best strategy.